Opportunities for Employment

 How to apply:

-Contact Gwyn Schmidtberger, Prairie Moon Waldorf School Administrative Director, to schedule school visit.
+Contact Gwyn Schmidtberger, Prairie Moon Waldorf School Administrative Director, to schedule a school visit.
 785-841-8800

 After fulfilling the above, please submit a brief personal biography, work resume, list of 3 professional references, and application for employment to info@prairiemoon.org or mail to: